somnambulist-tech/form-request-bundle/README.md

 }
 ```

 Validated data is stored in the `data` property and is accessible directly from the controller.
+From
+version 1.5.0 this is a `ValidatedDataBag`, previously it was a `ParameterBag`.
+The data bag supports
+dot notation access to keys (with the same restrictions as the main FormRequest) along with `nullOrValue`
+and several other methods for keys, values, and filtering by callback.

 Alternatively: the original request data can be accessed via property pass-through or by calling
 `source()` to get the request object.